Defining the Scope of and Completing the Workers Impact Area

 Independent Contractors

-Individual independent contractors who work greater than 20 hours per week for your company indefinitely and for longer than a 6-month period count toward your number of workers and should be considered in the scope of workers-related questions in the Workers Impact Area.
-Individual independent contractors outside these conditions should be regarded as suppliers in the B Impact Assessment.
+Individual independent contractors who work greater than 20 hours per week for your company over an indefinite period or longer than 6 months count toward your number of workers and should be considered in the scope of workers-related questions in the Workers Impact Area.

 Working Owners